Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

-KDQ naturally encode temporal correlations between outcomes of the measurements of the quantum observables $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$.
-As explained in Sec.~\ref{sec:no-go_theorem}, in relation to the no-go theorem, the quasiprobabilities $q(s_1,s_2)$ can be \emph{non-positive}, although they are still subject to the normalisation constraint
+KDQ naturally encode temporal correlations between the measurement outcomes of the quantum observables $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$.
+As explained in Sec.~\ref{sec:no-go_theorem}, in relation to the no-go theorem, the quasiprobabilities $q(s_1,s_2)$ can be \emph{nonpositive}, although they are still subject to the normalisation constraint

-In the case of KDQ, non-positivity can mean the following two facts: \begin{itemize} \item[I)] the real part of $q(s_1,s_2)$ is negative; \item[II)] $q(s_1,s_2)$ is a complex number with a nonzero imaginary part. \end{itemize}
+In the case of KDQ, nonpositivity can mean the following two facts: \begin{itemize} \item[I)] the real part of $q(s_1,s_2)$ is negative; \item[II)] $q(s_1,s_2)$ is a complex number with a nonzero imaginary part. \end{itemize}

-From a mathematical point of view, the onset of non-positivity in KDQ is a consequence of the fact that the product of two quantum observables (say, $A$ and $B$) can always be decomposed as the linear combination of self-adjoint operators as $AB = \{A,B\}/2 + i[A,B]/(2i)$.
+From a mathematical point of view, the onset of nonpositivity in KDQ is a consequence of the fact that the product of two quantum observables (say, $A$ and $B$) can always be decomposed as the linear combination of self-adjoint operators as $AB = \{A,B\}/2 + i[A,B]/(2i)$.
 Thus, for the product $\Pi_{s_2}^{H}(t_2)\Pi_{s_1}(t_1)$, we have

-The first term on the right-hand-side of Eq.~\eqref{eq:product_projectors} gives rise to the MHQ, the real part of the KDQ, when evaluated (i.e., averaged) with respect to the initial density operator $\rho$.
-Moreover, looking at the second term of Eq.~\eqref{eq:product_projectors}, it is evident that a necessary condition for the KDQ to have an imaginary part is the non-commutativity of $\Pi_{s_1}(t_1)$ and $\Pi_{s_2}^{H}(t_2)$.
+The first term on the right-hand-side of Eq.~\eqref{eq:product_projectors} gives rise to the MHQ---the real part of the KDQ---when evaluated (i.e., averaged) with respect to the initial density operator $\rho$.
+Then, looking at the second term of Eq.~\eqref{eq:product_projectors}, it is evident that a necessary condition for the KDQ to have an imaginary part is the noncommutativity of $\Pi_{s_1}(t_1)$ and $\Pi_{s_2}^{H}(t_2)$.
 In this regard, we stress that if $[\Pi_{s_1}(t_1),\Pi_{s_2}^{H}(t_2)]=0$, then $\Pi_{s_2}^{H}(t_2)\Pi_{s_1}(t_1) = \Pi_{s_1}(t_1)\Pi_{s_2}^{H}(t_2)\Pi_{s_1}(t_1)$, and the KDQ coincides with the TPM probabilities.
-Furthermore, in order to ensure the validity of Eq.~\eqref{eq:probability_conservation}, the imaginary parts of KDQ must cancel each other out.
+In order to ensure the validity of Eq.~\eqref{eq:probability_conservation}, the imaginary parts of KDQ must cancel each other out.

+In Sec.~\ref{sec:simple_case_study}, we will show a simple case study that directly connects the imaginary parts of the KDQ with the presence of imaginary coherence terms in the initial density operator $\rho$, with respect to the eigenbasis of $\mathcal{O}_{1}(t_1)$.
+Hence, if we ignored the imaginary parts of $q(s_1,s_2)$, we would exclude some information stemming from quantum coherence and correlations that may emerge in the quantum statistics of $(o_{s_1},o_{s_2})$.